mitchgavan/mitchgavan.github.io/_posts/2019-02-22-react-serverless-shop.md

 {% endhighlight %}

-Once again, this a simple function component that receives some props (title, cost and quantity) and renders them appropriately.
+Once again, this a simple function component that receives some props (title, cost and quantity) and renders it accordingly.
 Now we just need to style it.
 Create a new CSS file in `src/components/Cart/CartItem` named `CartItem.css`.
 And add the following CSS:

 {% highlight css linenos %}
 .CartItem {